TaggrNetwork/Taggr/docs/WHITEPAPER.md

 1. Each response to a post increases the author's rewards by `$response_reward`.
 2. Inactive users' credits decrease by `$inactivity_penalty` per week after `$inactivity_duration_weeks` weeks of inactivity.
 3. Users with negative rewards balance don't participate in reward distributions or minting.
+4. To curb the inorganic behaviour, $name automatically charges excess fees for all posts above `$max_posts_per_day`  per rolling 24h interval and for all comments above  `$max_comments_per_hour` per hour.
+The fee is computed by multiplying `$excess_penalty` with the number of excessive items.
+If the excessive items contain images, the computed excess fee is additionally charged per image.

 ## Rewards and Revenue Distribution